Jasmine Parr: Kickboxing

 Parr began competing in kickboxing fights at the age of 8 and has had 26 fights as of November 2021.
 Her record currently stands at 19 wins, 5 losses and 2 draws.
 She is a multi-time national junior Muay Thai champion who has fought overseas in Canada, Thailand and England, the latter of which included winning an ICO Intercontinental Championship.

 Boxing

 Following Parr's October 30, 2021 kickboxing return fight from injury, she was offered the opportunity to make her professional boxing debut against Nicila Costello on short notice.
 The December 4, 2021, bout was for the Australian Super Flyweight Boxing Championship and Parr had just three weeks to train for the fight.
 She would defeat her opponent via unanimous decision and claim her first professional boxing championship, just over 20 years after her father claimed the Australian Middleweight Boxing Championship in July 2001.
-In December 2022, she claimed the Women's International Boxing Association world flyweight title in her third professional boxing bout.
+In December 2022, she claimed the Women's International Boxing Association (WIBA) world flyweight title in her third professional boxing bout.
+She fought once in 2023, defending her WIBA World Flyweight title against Brianna Harrison.
+In 2024, she earned her first TKO victory defeating Sarah Watt and followed it up with a Unanimous Decision victory against Thailand's Pannaporn Kaewpawong.
+Her 6-fight win streak came to an end with a controversial split decision loss to Shannon O'Connell in December 2024.
+However, she bounced back with a TKO first round win over Thailand's Jittamat Phomta in May 2025 and called for a rematch with Shannon O'Connell.
+In August 2025, she defeated Singapore's Efasha Kamarudin via TKO in the fifth round of their 5 Round Super Lightweight bout on the Nikita Tszyu Vs Lulzim Ismaili undercard.

 Mixed martial arts

 Parr revealed in February 2022 that she had begun the transition into mixed martial arts and planned to make her professional MMA debut in late 2022.
+She has however, not made her mixed martial arts debut as of August 2025 and continues to fight as a professional boxer.
+It is reported that Alexander Volkanovski is keen to help her transition to MMA and fight in the Ultimate Fighting Championship.
+However Parr has reaffirmed her commitment to winning a boxing world title.